ST10298302/SkillSync/docs/database-schema.md

 ## Overview

-SkillSync uses Supabase (PostgreSQL) with Row Level Security (RLS) to ensure data isolation between users.
-All tables are protected by RLS policies that ensure users can only access their own data.
+SkillSync uses Supabase (PostgreSQL) (Group, P. G. D., 2025) with Row Level Security (RLS) to ensure data isolation between users.
+All tables are protected by RLS policies that ensure users can only access their own data (supabase, 2025).

 ## Table Structure